The following downloadable forms relate to the nursing and midwifery professions. Where indicated, some forms also have online submission options.

-If your general registration lapsed on 1 July 2014 and you wish to keep practising you must re-apply for registration.
-In some cases you can use the fast track application for this purpose.
+If your general registration lapsed on 1 July 2015 and you wish to keep practising you must make a new application for registration.
+In some cases you can use the fast track application for this process.
 The fast track process is only available for one month after your registration has lapsed.

 Form ASGR-40, for general registration as a Registered Nurse, Enrolled Nurse or Registered Midwife, is for use by students of Australian academic institutions who are completing their studies and who have never been registered or practiced as a health practitioner in Australia or overseas.

 All other applicants should use the appropriate form below.